AnilKumar3494/candy-store/README.md

 <img src="./readmeimages/WhatsApp%20Image%202024-06-13%20at%206.33.30%20PM.jpeg" alt="Login Screen" width="400" />

 This page welcomes the user and offers options to sign in with Google.
 However, due to security concerns, Google sign-in is currently disabled.
+This uses Google's Firebase API and stores the data there.
+This works similar to our traditional backend but like a NoSQL one.

 If "Shop Now" is clicked, you will be directed to the Home Page.